JorgeOrtizV/GermanProgrammingLanguage/README.md

 example_operations.gsc: Demonstrates arithmetic operations, control structures, and data structures.

-example_class.gsc: Showcases object-oriented features with a UML class diagram implementation.
+example-class.gsc: Showcases object-oriented features with a UML class diagram implementation.

-example_trace.gsc: Used for tracing function calls.
+example-trace.gsc: Used for tracing function calls.

 ### Tracing
 To enable tracing, use the --trace argument: